MicrobialDarkMatter/nanomotif/README.md

 ### Installation

-Using Conda for managing your Python environments, you can create a new environment and install Nanomotif as follows:
+Nanomotif can easily be installed using Conda for managing your Python environments.
+You can create a new environment and install Nanomotif as follows:
 ```shell
 conda create -n nanomotif  python=3.9
 conda activate nanomotif